Simple Potty Training for your Toddler

 Get Your Toddler Excited about Potty Training

-We live in a virtual world and have more learning tools available to assist us.
+We live in a virtual world and have more visual learning tools available to assist us.
 Buy a potty training video that incorporates songs and pictures.
-Elmo's Potty Time is a popular video and can be found on my one of my recommended Amazon product links below.
+Toddlers love to watch videos with colorful imagery and fun songs they can sing along to.
 You can also purchase potty training books to read to your child.
-The more you discuss potty training with your child and the more he/she is exposed to it; the more curious and excited they will be about the subject.
+The more you discuss potty training with your child and the more exposer to the idea of potty training, the more curious and excited they will be about the subject.

 Be Prepared for Potty Accidents

-If you are uncomfortable with the idea of a bare bottomed babe in public, (As is understandable) then you can revert to pull-ups.
-However, limit pull-ups to outings only. the sooner your child is accustomed to the feel of undies the sooner potty training will be successful.
+If you are uncomfortable with the idea of a 'bare bottomed babe' in public, (As is understandable) then you can revert to pull-ups.
+However, limit pull-ups to outings only.
+The sooner your child is accustomed to the feel of undies the faster the potty training will be successful.

 HELP me Potty train!

-Potty Training Patience
+Potty Training Poll